Business Career Fair

 What should I bring to the Business Career Fair?

 Bring your U of A student ID and have it ready at the door for check-in.
-Bring numerous copies of your resume to give to the employers you are interested in.
+And bring numerous copies of your resume to give to the employers you are interested in.

-Other Career Fairs?
-Additional campus career fairs are hosted throughout the year.
-Learn more at the the University Career Development Center.
+Additional campus career fairs are hosted by the University Career Development Center.

 More Events for Business Students: Mark Your Calendars